 Staff may be required to support other agencies and professionals in an early help assessment and share information support early identification and assessment.
-The DSL or Deputy DSL will take the lead on working with external agencies.
+The DSLs will take the lead on working with external agencies.

 If a learner makes a disclosure to a member of staff